Something About You (Level 42 song)

 13 September 1985 by Polydor Records, in advance of its inclusion on their sixth studio album World Machine the same year.
 The song was written by Mark King, Mike Lindup, Phil Gould, Boon Gould, and Wally Badarou.
-Hugh Thompson (Hedge End) sang backing vocals on the 12" remix.

-Release and critical reception
+Release

 "Something About You" was released in several countries outside the United Kingdom, including the United States, Germany, Italy, Canada, in addition to many countries in South America and Asia.
 It is the only Level 42 song to have been a top 10 hit in the United States, where it peaked at No. 7 on the Billboard Hot 100, as well as No. 8 on the Cashbox Top 100.
 It was their second top 10 hit in the United Kingdom, reaching no. 6 on the UK singles chart.
 The single was certified gold in Canada in 1986.